Business rate relief

 Empty property rates are payable on most commercial properties by the person entitled to possession.
 This is usually the leaseholder or tenant if there is one, or the freeholder if not.

-For the first three months, a property is empty, no rates are payable.
-This period is extended to six months for properties classed as industrial including factories, warehouses and workshops.
+For the first three months of a property being empty, no rates are payable.
+This period is extended to six months for properties classed as industrial including factories, warehouses, and workshops.

 After this, empty rates are charged at 100% of the occupied rate unless one of the exemptions below applies:

-• those where the rateable value is less than:
+• where the rateable value is less than £2900

 • properties where occupation is prohibited by law